Alan2255/bingo/README.md

 ![Consola] (static/images/consola.png?raw=true)<br>

-If you want a new bingo, just reload the page.<br>(Each run should take less than a minute)
+(Each run should take less than a minute)

 ## Requirements :floppy_disk:
 * Git